allenz-me/allenz-me.github.io/content/posts/cs234/lecture3.md

 + Biased, but generally less high variance than MC

-TD methods are often more e!cient than Monte Carlo methods.
+TD methods are often more efficient than Monte Carlo methods.